2025–26 European Aquatics Champions League: Format

-Ten teams will participate in the qualification round in September 2025.
-The runners-up from national leagues ranked 1–10 and champions of the national leagues ranked 11–12 (if they choose to enter) take part.
-The teams are divided into three separate groups, held in centralised venues.
-After round robin play, the top two teams in each group progress to the group stage.
+Ten teams participated in the qualification round in September 2025.
+The runners-up from national leagues ranked 1–10 and champions of the national leagues ranked 11–12 (if they choose to enter) took part.
+The teams were divided into three separate groups, held in centralised venues.
+After round robin play, the top two teams in each group progressed to the group stage.